Setting up Pipelines via GitHub Machine Users

 The ci-read-only-user

-and any relevant module repositories in your own GitHub Organization.
-By adding this user to the Gruntwork Developer portal, they will automatically gain access to the Gruntwork Library.
+repository and any relevant module repositories within your GitHub Organization.
+Adding this user to the Gruntwork Developer Portal will automatically grant access to the Gruntwork IaC Library.

 Invite ci-user-read-only